 All that said, if you or someone you know wants to help out by matching donations…you have our attention.
 You can contact us here, and we’d love to talk!

 We are indeed!
 We’ve got the certificate to prove it, and that means your donation is tax-deductible within the guidelines of U.S. law.
+If you receive a prize, however, it is your responsibility to determine if that alters the way the donation appears on your taxes.

+Yes!
+In fact, when you make your donation, there’s a simple and easy checkbox for you to be able to see if your company has a matching donation policy.
 Rules might vary from company to company, but the usual requirement for charitable matching is being a 501(c)(3) organization, which we are.
 If your company needs more information to approve the match, just contact us and we’ll hand over all our secrets.
 Or, at the very least, some general information about Worldbuilders.

 Unfortunately, no. A lot of companies don’t process matches quickly enough to get to us before the end of the fundraiser, so the matching funds might not even reach us in time to go towards the fundraiser total (but don’t worry – Heifer still gets the money.)
-Rather than have some people miss out on extra lottery entries because of their company’s schedule, we’ve just made a flat rule that company matches don’t count for the employee.
+Rather than have some people miss out on extra Prize Draw entries because of their company’s schedule, we’ve just made a flat rule that company matches don’t count for the employee.

 This is a good question.
 Pat gave a long story about Batman as his answer back in 2008 on the blog.
 Feel free to read that, it’ll probably get a laugh.